 Each year, our camps host several large service unit encampments; troops work together to plan programs and dining.

-- Contact the program department with questions.
+- Contact the registrar with questions.

 Explore East Tennessee